jobergum/browser-ml-inference/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Language Model Bias
-The pre-trained language model was trained on text which will contain biases from the real world, see [On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?](https://dl.acm.org/doi/10.1145/3442188.3445922) for a great study on the dangers of pre-trained language models and transfer learning.
-The fine-tuned model was tuned on a rather small dataset of 16,000 labeled exampels and the bias in both the pre-trained model is inherited by the fine tuned model.
+The pre-trained language model was trained on text with biases, see [On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?](https://dl.acm.org/doi/10.1145/3442188.3445922) for a study on the dangers of pre-trained language models and transfer learning.
+The fine-tuned model was tuned on a rather small dataset of 16,000 labeled examples and the bias in the pre-trained model is inherited by the fine tuned model.

 ## Running this app